PrestaShop/prestashop-specs/back-office/orders/orders/Order Add/Add new Order.md

 ## V. Payment and status configuration

+### Order message
+The merchant can add a message to the order.
+After the creation, the message is displayed in the "Messages" panel of the order detail page as a private message: with a dark background and the specific icon for the sender pic.

 #### Describe the bug

 When the user chooses a payment method, the create order page assigns an automatic status defined by a hard-coded list in the code.
 When the payment module was not associated with a status in the create order page, the status "payment accepted" is assigned by default.